 Registration for 2025-2026 school year is open now!

-Our fall semester runs August 2025 through December 2025, and the spring semester runs January 2026 through April 2026.
+Our fall semester runs August through December, and the spring semester runs January through April.
 Registration is open throughout the academic year with multi-day discounts as well as sibling discounts.

 Use these Quicklinks to learn more!